 - The administration of the Danish League prepares the manual for the Superliga and accompanying guidance written in italics.
 The manual will be uploaded on the websites of DBU and the Danish League.
 The clubs will be notified when the manual is ready for download via the homepage. - 2.
-The club licence applicants prepare the application material and upload it in the club administration tool, KlubOffice, by no later than 13 February.
+The club licence applicants prepare the application material and upload it to DBU in the club administration tool, KlubOffice, by no later than 12 February 2024 at 12:00.